AlexLusitania/ProjectEuler/README.md

 * :snake: Python 3.4 (scripting language),
 * ...

-**NB:** I do not pretend all my attempts to be perfect, some of these may even look naive for advanced mathematicians or advanced computer scientist :monkey:
+**NB:** I do not pretend all my attempts to be perfect, some of these might even look naive for mathematicians or advanced computer scientist :monkey: